thomleysens/UDV-server/API_Extended_Document/README.md

 ## MVC Architecture

-The API **Extended Document** is based on a MVC architecture, which means we have three main parts :
+The API **Extended Document** is based on an MVC architecture, which means we have three main parts :
 - the **Model**
 - the **View**